markqvist/Reticulum/docs/source/understanding.rst

 In actual use of *single* destination naming, it is advisable not to use any uniquely identifying features in aspect naming.
 Aspect names should be general terms describing what kind of destination is represented.
 The uniquely identifying aspect is always acheived by the appending the public key, which expands the destination into a uniquely identifyable one.
+Reticulum does this automatically.

 Any destination on a Reticulum network can be addressed and reached simply by knowning its destination hash (and public key, but if the public key is not known, it can be requested from the